Durza75/COVID_BRICS/README.md

 ![2](https://user-images.githubusercontent.com/88631769/150730208-ba83fe79-21b3-47f6-9516-88031b4d3368.png)

+The coffee industry performance data could be divided into 3 classes,

+- High production, high consumption, high exportation,low importation (Brazil)
+- Low production, high consumption, low exportation, high importation (US)
+- Low production, low consumption, low exportation, low imortation(China, India, South Africa,Russia)

+Apprently, Brazil is the major coffee producer and united states is the largest coffee consumer.The United States imports the second-largest amount of coffee beans and is forecast up 700,000 bags to 25.0 million.
+Top suppliers include Brazil (30 percent), Colombia (21 percent), Vietnam (11 percent), and Nicaragua (5 percent).
+Brazil and United States hava a long history of planting and processing coffee.

+However, we would also like to see the prospect of coffee industry in China, India, South Africa and Russia.

 The liner regression analysis will be performed on the coffee consumption/price and covid cases to see the relationship between the coffee market and pandemic.
 The liner regression analysis will also be used to predict the coffee consuption after covid.